tc39/source-map/proposals/debug-id.md

    corresponding source map.

-2. Self-Identifying Files: This specification changes both, source maps and generated code so that it becomes become self-identifying, eliminating the need for external information to work with the files.
+2. Self-Identifying Files: This specification changes both, source maps and generated code so that they become self-identifying, eliminating the need for external information to reference them.

 3. Streamlined Debugging Process: The implementation of Debug IDs will simplify and streamline the debugging process by reducing the likelihood of errors